Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: Numerical Results

 \subsection{Impact of the vehicle intensity}

-In this subsection, we examine the effect of vehicle intensity, $\mu_v$ at success probability and association probabilities of V2X network.
-In Fig. \ref{VehVarOverall}, \ref{AssProb}, we set $\lambda_R$ = 0.005 Km/Km$^2$, $\lambda_b$ = 0.00002 BS/Km$^2$, $z = 0$ dB and $B = 1$.
+In this subsection, we examine the effect of vehicle intensity, $\mu_v$ at success probability and association probabilities of C-V2X network.
+In Fig. \ref{VehVarOverall}, \ref{AssProb}, {we set $\lambda_R$ = 5 km/km$^2$, $\lambda_b$ = 20 BSs/km$^2$, $z = 0$ dB and $B = 1$.}

-Fig. \ref{VehVarOverall} plots the success probability at the typical receiver versus the intensity of vehicular nodes.
-The following insights can be observed: 1) The success probability of V2X communication decreases as the intensity of vehicles on the roads increases due to decrease in V2B success probability.
-2) In low and medium intensity networks, there is almost equal probability of connecting to V2V or V2B link.
-However, in highly dense networks, this advantage of cellular V2X communication over V2V communication reduces to certain extent.
-The success probability of V2X communication are still better than V2V communication.
-3) We see that the cellular based V2V link success probability increases at faster rate with the increase of vehicle nodes.
-This is because of reduction in distance between the typical receiver and vehicle located on the lines that are closer to the origin.
-However, the distance between typical receiver and vehicles located on the lines that are farther away from the origin does not decrease at same rate due to effect of perpendicular distance of roads.
-This increases the desired signal power at a faster rate than the interference power, thus improving the SINR and hence the success probability at the typical receiver.
+Fig. \ref{VehVarOverall} plots the success probability at the arbitrary receiver versus the intensity of vehicular nodes.
+The following insights can be observed: 1) The success probability of C-V2X communication slightly increases as the intensity of vehicles on the roads increases due to decrease in network mode success probability.
+2) In low and medium intensity networks, there is almost equal probability of connecting through direct or network modes.
+However, in highly dense networks, this advantage of cellular V2X communication over V2V communication alone reduces to certain extent.
+3) We see that the direct mode success probability increases with the increase of vehicle nodes.
+This is because of reduction in distance between the arbitrary receiver and vehicle located on the lines that are closer to the origin.
+However, the distance between arbitrary receiver and vehicles located on the lines that are farther away from the origin does not decrease at same rate due to effect of perpendicular distance of roads.
+This increases the desired signal power at a faster rate than the interference power, thus improving the SINR and hence the success probability at the arbitrary receiver.

-In Fig. \ref{AssProb}, we plot the association probabilities of V2V and V2B links versus the intensity of vehicles.
-From the figure, we observed that with the increase of vehicular node intensities, more vehicles start to use the V2V link as the distance between the vehicles reduces in highly dense network.
-On the other hand, in a low and medium intensity V2X networks, both V2V and V2B links are used by the vehicles.
+In Fig. \ref{AssProb}, we plot the association probabilities of direct and network modes versus the intensity of vehicles.
+From the figure, we observed that with the increase of vehicular node intensities, more vehicles start to use the direct mode as the distance between the vehicles reduces in highly dense network. {However, in a low and medium intensity C-V2X networks, both direct and network modes are used by the vehicles.}